peter-the-tea-drinker/nim-MCTS/README.md

 favor more exploration (approaching infinity, it will pick the least visited node), while a zero value will simply pick the current best node.

+I also added an option to run a heuristic search.
+TODO - read the literature, and find a good way to do this.

+Using a very simple heuristic, I get a player using 5 search iterations to beat one using 1000 iterations in Othello.
+Which is a pretty good speedup.

+Another speedup would be Zobrist hashing.
+This basically hashes seen nodes (since many games have multiple paths to the same state).
+Zobrist hashing using XORing of positions, so the entire hash need not be recalculated every move (when you move a piece, you XOR it out of its current position, then XOR it into the next position).

+To run Othello:

+   nimrod compile --run -d:release --p:../ Othello.nim